Cola sloppy Joes are a quick, flavorful and easy dinner recipe. These sandwiches are made extra special with the zing of soda in the sauce!

 - salt and pepper to taste

-- Season ground beef with salt and pepper and brown in a large skillet over medium heat.
+- Season ground beef with garlic powder, salt and pepper and brown in a large skillet over medium heat.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.